Optable/optable-web-sdk/README.md

 ### Witness API

-To send real-time event data from the user's browser to the sandbox for eventual audience assembly, you can call the witness API as follows:
+To send real-time event data from the user's browser to the DCN for eventual audience assembly, you can call the witness API as follows:

 ```js
 const onSuccess = () => console.log("Witness API success!");